-Cursor Dialog Box - indicates cursor depth on the the cursor position is shown, the distance to cursor position for later retrieval and use.
+Cursor Dialog Box - indicates cursor depth on Longitude of the cursor position is shown, be marked at the cursor position for later be positioned in the Sonar View to provide below the cursor.
+28ft °42.621

-NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if either device is connected receiver will be displayed on the view.
+NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if either only the information from the GPS receiver will be displayed on the view.